-3.2.6 Except when enlarged labels are used in accordance with 3.6, each package, overpack and freight container containing radioactive material must bear-at least the two labels-which conforming to Figures 5-189, 5-1920 and 5-201-as according to the appropriate-according to the category-(see 5;1.2.3.1.4) of that package, overpack or freight container.
-Labels must be affixed to two opposite sides on the outside of the package or overpack or on the outside of all four sides of the afreight container.
-Each overpack containing radioactive material must bear at least two labels on opposite sides of the outside of the overpack.
-In addition, each package, overpack and freight container containing fissile material, other than in Figure 5-21; such labels, where applicable, must be affixed adjacent to the labels-for radioactive material conforming to Figure 5-19, 5-20, or 5-21, as applicable.
+3.2.6 Except when enlarged labels are used in accordance with 3.6, each package, overpack and freight container containing radioactive material must bear at least the two labels which conforming to Figures 5-189, 5-1920 and 5-201 as according to the appropriate according to the category (see 5;1.2.3.1.4) of that package, overpack or freight container.
+Labels must be affixed to two opposite sides on the outside of the package or overpack or on the outside of all four sides of the affixed to two opposite sides on the outside of the package or overpack or on the outside of all four sides of the affixed to two opposite sides on the outside of the package or overpack or on the outside of all four sides of the affixed to two opposite sides on the outside of the package or overpack or on the outside of all four sides of the affixed to two opposite sides on the outside of the package or overpack or on the outside of all four sides of the affixed to the overpack.
+In addition, each package, overpack and freight container containing fissile material, other than fissile material excepted under the provisions of 6;7.10.2 2;7.2.3.5 must bear labels which conforming to the model shown in Figure 5-21; such labels, where applicable, must be affixed adjacent to the labels for radioactive material conforming to Figure 5-19, 5-20, or 5-21, as applicable.
 Labels must not cover the markings specified in Chapter 2.
 Any labels which do not relate to the contents must be removed or covered.